 Use raised garden beds and import clean soils to avoid inhalation, ingestion, and plant intake of contaminants over time.

-Amend soil with clean compost (OMRI) to bind and dilute potential contaminants.
+Amend soil with clean, high-quality compost (OMRI) to bind and dilute potential contaminants.
 High-phosphate compost will bind and dilute potential contaminants, particularly heavy metals.

 Use mulch to cover the soil to prevent airborne soil and dust up-splash.